JetBrains/Exposed/documentation-website/Writerside/topics/Deep-Dive-into-DSL.md

 differently, so it is strongly advised that keys are defined to avoid unexpected results.

 <note>
-Databases that do not support a specific Insert or Update command implement the standard `MERGE INTO ...
-USING` statement with aliases and a derived table column list.
+Databases that do not support a specific Insert or Update command implement the standard <code>MERGE INTO ...
+USING</code> statement with aliases and a derived table column list.
 These include Oracle, SQL Server, and H2 compatibility modes (except for MySQL mode).
-Any columns defined as key constraints (to be used in the `ON` clause) must be included in the statement block to avoid throwing an error.
+Any columns defined as key constraints (to be used in the <code>ON</code> clause) must be included in the statement block to avoid throwing an error.
 </note>

 ## Replace